- Home

 Who can become a kidney donor?

 You cannot simply give a kidney to someone else.
 There are legal rules.
-You will also undergo examinations to see if you are physically healthy enough and if you can handle the donation well psychologically.
+You will also undergo examinations to see if you are physically healthy enough and if you can handle the donation psychologically.

 General conditions